 Still, pushing the other end of the range is not a recipe for success, either.

 For most human beings, running more than a marathon every day will lead to immediate physical breakdown, either in the short term, for most (citation needed), or in the long term, for others.
 For the few that it doesn’t have this effect on, most cannot adapt and recover from their hard workouts.
 This means that running this much volume, for nearly everyone, starts to become counterproductive.
 Running this much makes you slower, not faster.
-I have a number of friends who have run across the United States, basically running 50-mile days for 60 days in a row.
-But for all of this extra running, universally, they were slower after the effort, even after they had fully recovered.

 The runners winning Olympic gold are running 80-140 miles a week, not 200 or 300 miles a week.